Architecture Tour

 Learn about the architecture of our world-famous Victorian theatre and its transformation over the centuries.

-Looking to have this tour all to your yourself as private experience for you and your group?
+Looking to have this tour as private experience for you and your group?
 Or perhaps you need this tour run in a different language?
-We can offer bespoke private tours.
-Send your requirements to tours@roh.org.uk.
+We offer bespoke private tours to suit you.
+Find out more about booking private tours.

 Background

 Explore the architectural evolution of the Royal Opera House, tracing its remarkable transformation through the ages.
 Discover the layers and years of development as you explore our public spaces, stages and backstage areas.
-You will discover how classical architecture interacts in a digital era and how the Royal Opera House has expanded and changed while retaining its original grandeur.
+You will discover how classical architecture interacts in a digital era and how the Royal Opera House has expanded and changed while retaining its original grandeur for almost 300 years.

 Learn about the architectural process of set design, from concept to actualisation on stage and what it takes to make fantastic set pieces.
 Enjoy a photo opportunity on the famous 'Bridge of Aspiration' that connects The Royal Ballet School and the Royal Opera House.
 The building itself tells its 300 year story.
 Come and discover how the historic and the contemporary connect seamlessly to create an epic urban set piece which is as exhilarating as the action taking place on stage.